-EPSRC Centre for Doctoral Training in Sound Futures
+EPSRC Centre for Doctoral Training in Sustainable Sound Futures

-Our Centre for Doctoral Training (CDT) will train 70 future engineering leaders who will reduce the harms caused by noise and poor acoustics and forge a more positive sounding future.
+Our Centre for Doctoral Training (CDT) will train 70 PhD students who have the skills and knowledge to reduce the harms caused by noise and poor acoustics and forge a more positive sounding future.
 We have created an unprecedented collaboration for doctoral training in Acoustics across four universities and over 50 project partners.

 Why Sustainable Sound Futures?